shadowartist201/NCA-PC-Port/README.md

 This is a project to bring NCA to PC using the Xbox 360 version and the MonoGame Framework as a base.

 ### Current status
 Main functionality works.
 Effects mostly work.
-Only available in Windowed 1280x720.
+Only available in windowed 1280x720.
 Supports X360 controller and keyboard.

 Controls (keyboard):
 - S (Start)